jordn/heroku-django-s3/README.md

     #!/bin/zsh
     # This hook is run after this virtualenv is activated.
     # Django database
-    export DATABASE_URL=sqlite:////[path to whereever you'd like to store the sqlite (easiest) database for local dev]
+    export DATABASE_URL=sqlite:////[path to where you would like to store the sqlite (easiest) database for local dev]/sqlite.db
     # Django static file storage
     export AWS_STORAGE_BUCKET_NAME=[YOUR AWS S3 BUCKET NAME]
     export AWS_ACCESS_KEY_ID=XXXXXXXXXXXXXXXXXXXX
-    export AWS_SECRET_ACCESS_KEY=XXXXXXXXXXXXXXXXX-XXXXXXXXXX
+    export AWS_SECRET_ACCESS_KEY=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
     # Django debug setting
     export DJ_DEBUG=True
     export DJ_SECRET_KEY=[Any random sequence of 40ish characters  - django uses it for added security]